-Last update: June 28, 2019 Another way to pull an existing open textbook into a Pressbooks account is by importing the Pressbooks file of the textbook.
+Last update: June 28, 2019

+Another way to pull an existing open textbook into a Pressbooks importing is by Pressbooks file of the textbook.
 Before you begin, you will need an existing book shell to import the content into.
 (See Add a New Book.)